 - Click on the icon in the top right corner in Outlook 2010.

-- Click on the icon in the top right corner in Outlook 2013 to bring up the Ribbon Display Options menu and select: Show Tabs and Commands.
+- Click on the icon in the top right corner in Outlook 2013 or later to bring up the Ribbon Display Options menu and select: Show Tabs and Commands.

 The Auto-hide Ribbon State will also maximize your Outlook window and hide the Status Bar.
-When you are using Outlook with a touch screen (like on a Surface tablet), it behaves more like a native Windows 8 “Metro” app.
+This will make it behave more like a full-screen app.

 Working with a minimized Ribbon